 What is SET?

 SET stands for Student Enhancement Training.
 The SET curriculum includes experiential, in-person trainings and interactive online courses.
-This program will consist of a foundational core and four optional, specialized certifications at no cost to participants.
+The program will consist of four core classes and two electives.

 What is the purpose of SET?